indeedeng/iwf/README.md

 | Workflow Execution 2 | val 5         |     val 6     |       val 7 |       val 8 |
 | ...                  | ...           |      ...      |         ... |         ... |

-With Search attributes, you can write [customized SQL-like query to find out any workflow executions](https://docs.temporal.io/visibility#search-attribute), just like using a database query.
+With Search attributes, you can write [customized SQL-like queries to find any workflow execution(s)](https://docs.temporal.io/visibility#search-attribute), just like using a database query.

-Note that after workflows are closed(completed, timeout, terminated, canceled, failed), all the data will be deleted after the retention period.
+Note that after workflows are closed(completed, timeout, terminated, canceled, failed), all the data retained in your persistence schema will be deleted once the configured retention period elapses.

 ### Caching
 By default, RPC will load data/search attributes with Cadence/Temporal [query API](https://docs.temporal.io/workflows#query),